People's Republic of Kampuchea: United Nations

 A draft resolution by the People's Republic of China sought to condemn Vietnam in the UN Security Council after its invasion for "its acts of armed invasion and aggression against Democratic Kampuchea, acts which ... cause serious damage to the lives and property of the Kampuchean people".

 As a result of the vehement campaign against the PRK, the Khmer Rouge retained its UN seat despite its genocidal record.
 Cambodia would be represented at the UN by Thiounn Prasith, Pol Pot and Ieng Sary's crony since their student days in Paris.
 The seat of Democratic Kampuchea's regime lasted for three years at the United Nations after the fall of Pol Pot's regime in Cambodia.
-Only in 1982 it would be renamed as 'Coalition Government of Democratic Kampuchea'.
+Only in 1982 would it be renamed as 'Coalition Government of Democratic Kampuchea'.
 The CGDK would hold the seat until 1993, when the SOC gave way to the restoration of the Cambodian monarchy.

 To refer to Cambodia as a state, the General Assembly of the United Nations continued using the terms "Democratic Kampuchea" and "Kampuchea" for over a decade.
 It decided to start using the term "Cambodia" only at the 45th session in 1990, when the transitional phase of the SOC was well on its way.